calmm-js/kefir.atom/README.md

 ### <a name="view"></a>[`atom.view(...ls)`](#view "view :: AbstractMutable a -> (...PLens a b) -> Property b")

-Creates a new view with the given path from the original atom.
+Creates a new read-only view with the given path from the original atom.
 Changes to the original atom are reflected in the view.

 ### <a name="holding"></a>[`holding(() => ...)`](#holding "holding :: (() -> a) -> a")